saransh317/Neural-Art-Transfer/README.md

 # Neural-Art-Transfer

-Using Neural networks to Transfer Art.
-Built using Google Colaboratory VGG 16 Architecture
+Using Neural Networks to Transfer Art.<br>
+Built using Google Colaboratory <br>
+VGG 16 Architecture